SIZMW/sixes-wild/readme.md

   * To update the frequencies, pressing 'ENTER' in any frequency field will update the board accordingly.
   * The top menu has options to create a new level, save the current level, open an existing user level to edit, or delete a user level.
 The level listings are populated as files are deleted or added by the builder.
   * Placing the tiles has an undo/redo feature.
 Tile placement can be undone using 'CTRL + Z', and redoing placements can be done with 'CTRL + SHIFT + Z'.
+  * Deleting a level from the builder will only delete from the user levels area.
+Deleting a level in the Builder will renumber all the succeeding levels.

 User Profile:
-* To load your user profile or create one simply enter the name associated to the profile in the options panel.
+* To load your existing user profile or create a new one simply enter the name associated to the profile name in the options panel and press 'Switch User'.
 * If no user profile is loaded or created a default one will be made.
+If the game is exited and no custom profile is made, the default is saved to disk and reloaded at the next start of the game.
+Progress will be saved on the default profile if no custom profile is ever created.
-* Aesthetics can be tied to a user profile so that when it is loaded it automatically changes the aesthetic to the user's chosen one.
+* Aesthetics will be saved to the currently loaded user profile so that when it is loaded it automatically changes the aesthetic to the user's chosen one.
-* User profiles are saved when the game application is exited.
+* User profiles are saved when the game application is exited through the top right 'X' button.
+* When a profile is loaded, the previously loaded profile is saved to disk.
+This includes the 'Default' profile.

 Execution:
 * To run the level builder, run the main class called "BuilderMain.java".
 This will open a window that allows user interaction for the builder.